mehulshah1506/Crypto/README.md

 ### USE
 Please refer Test folder in order to understand how to use it.

+> NOTE:

-> NOTE: The Mcrypt library has been declared DEPRECATED since PHP 7.1, to use in its OpenSSL
+- The Mcrypt library has been declared DEPRECATED since PHP 7.1, to use in its OpenSSL
+- Most of the code used here has been taken from Internet websites, github repositories.